salmanzego/askPDF/README.md

-# AskPdf PDF-Based Chatbot Project
+# AskPdf - PDF-Based Chatbot Project

-# PDF-Based Chatbot Project

 ## Project Overview
 This project focuses on building a chatbot capable of answering questions based on the content of a provided PDF file.
 It involves integrating both Node.js and Python backends to handle different tasks effectively.